The United Kingdom set up The Law Commission in 1965.

-But not all of them… here are some of the strange laws that are still in place today.
+Here’s just a handful of some of the funniest ones that are still in place today.

 It’s illegal to enter the House of Parliaments wearing a suit of armor.